confluentinc/ksql/docs/developer-guide/serialization.rst

 .. important:: KSQL treats ``null` keys and values as a special case.
 We recommended avoiding
                unwrapped single-field schemas if the field can have a ``null`` value.

-A ``null`` value in a table's topic is treated as a tombstone, used to indicate a row has been removed.
+A ``null`` value in a table's topic is treated as a tombstone, which indicates that a row has been removed.
 If a table's source topic has an unwrapped single-field key schema and the value is ``null``, it be treated as a tombstone, resulting in any previous value for the key being removed from the table.